tqzamf/anxient-xrun/README.md

-one important tool that requires DOSBox is the `editlca` command of `xact.exe`. actually editing `.lca` files at that level isn't recommended, but it's a great way to check a design. `editlca.sh` shows how to directly start a command in DOSBox; omitting `-e $*` would start the main XACTstep GUI. to ungrab the mouse, press Ctrl-F10.
+one important tool that requires DOSBox is the `editlca` command of `xact.exe`. actually editing `.lca` files at that level isn't recommended, but it's a great way to check a design. `editlca.sh` shows how to directly start a command in DOSBox; omitting `-e $*` would start the main XACTstep GUI.

+- to edit / view a CLB or IOB in `editlca`, enter `eb` and click it. `end` returns to the chip overview.
+- click and anti-drag (it moves the "wrong" direction) to pan the design. to ungrab the mouse, press Ctrl-F10.
+- `q` returns to the XACT design manager window and another `q` closes Design Manager itself.

 however, DOSBox pops up a window, and on a 3GHz CPU it is equivalent to a ~25MHz i386. that's actually an advantage for speed-sensitive games, but it means XACTstep runs about as fast as it did back in the day: very slowly.